Cub Scout Training

 The podcasts are monthly audio presentations that provide information on topics of interest to Cub Scout and Boy Scout leaders.
 Cubcast

 Basic Adult Leader Outdoor Orientation (BALOO)

-This one day course is designed as an introduction to the Cub Scout outdoor program for those leaders who are interested in adding a camping component to their Pack activities.
-BALOO is an instructor-led course which is conducted at the Council level.
-BSA's Cub Scout level camping policies will be taught along with the necessary tools to help units carry out a successful camping experience.
-Completion of this course is mandatory for at least one adult on a Pack overnighter.
+This one-and-a-half day course is designed as an introduction to the Cub Scout outdoor program for leaders interested in adding a camping component to their Pack activities.
+BALOO training consists of an online pre-requisite component in addition to an overnight outdoor camping experience.
+Completion of this course is mandatory for a MINIMUM OF ONE adult on a Pack overnighter.